A benchmark for computational analysis of animal behavior, using animal-borne tags: Methods

+The behavior classification task is to predict the behavioral annotation $l_t$ of each sampled time step $\mathbf{x}_t$ (Figure~\ref{evaluation_summary}B).
+During training, models are given access to the behavioral annotations in the train set.
+We refer the reader to~\cite{wangMachineLearningInferring2019} for a review of studies with a similar task description.
+While behavior classification can also be formulated as a continuous time problem~\cite{McClintockDiscrete2014}, we focus on a discrete time problem formulation in order to match the majority of prior studies.

-\paragraph{Dataset Splits}
+\subsubsection{Dataset Splits}

 A key part of a benchmark dataset is how it partitions the data used for model training (the \emph{train set}) from the data used for model evaluation (the \textit{test set}).
-This evaluation provides an estimate of how well a model performs outside of its train set (generalization).
+This evaluation provides an estimate of how well a model performance generalizes outside of its train set.
 Therefore, the specific partition chosen determines what domains the ML model should generalize over.

 In BEBE, we split each dataset into five groups (\emph{folds}), which are used in a cross validation procedure.
 During cross validation, each time the model is trained, the train set consists of the data from four of these five folds, and the test set consists of the data from the remaining fold.
 For each dataset in BEBE, we divided the data so that no individual appears in more than one fold, and so that each fold has the same number of individuals represented ($\pm 1$ individual).
 Therefore, during testing, a model's performance reflects its ability to generalize to new individuals, where effects such as tag placement~\cite{garde2022ecological} may influence model predictions.